Italy is full of history and beauty pretty much everywhere you look.

-From the Vatican, it’s a pleasant stroll across the river to one of Rome’s most beautiful squares, Piazza Navona, and the Pantheon, which has an opening to the sky and houses the remains of the painter Raphael and the first king of Italy, Vittorio Emanuele II, among others.
+From the Vatican, it’s a pleasant stroll across the river to two more famous landmarks in Rome: Piazza Navona, which is one of the city’s most beautiful squares, and the Pantheon, which has an opening to the sky and houses the remains of the painter Raphael and the first king of Italy, Vittorio Emanuele II, among others.

 Next, it’s off to the Colosseum, best known for its turn in the 2000 film Gladiator (we’re joking — it’s only the largest amphitheater ever built).
 Save the Spanish Steps and Trevi Fountain for nightfall, where you can sit with wine, gelato, or both.